Humans love games.

-And you can spend way more time than you meant to trying to figure out Google Guitar:
+And you can spend way more time than you meant to when you fall down the Google game Rabbithole.

-Gamification is no doubt an effective way to enhance your content and increase audience engagement.
+Gamification is undoubtedly an effective way to enhance your content and increase audience engagement.

 It’s even been found to boost conversions up to 7x!